philipturner/transimpedance-amplifier/README.md

 The simple 100 MΩ transimpedance amplifier works flawlessly.
 Took a picture of the testing rig with the infamous GIGA-ohm installed. -1 nA current sensed finally, after the first attempt 323 days ago.

 Will attempt to connect TIA output to ADC without DAC shutting down.

+## September 21, 2025

+I discovered and fixed a likely cause of the ADC's nonresponsiveness.
+The MOSI pin on the digital side of the ADC isolator was disconnected.
+In the continuity tests, it was likely mistakenly registered as connected.
+This false positive is due to the geometrical nature of how multimeter probes contact the relevant PCB conductors.

+This morning, I quickly set up my soldering system in the garage.
+Without wasting any time practicing on the 3rd practice board, I directly went to fixing the culprit IC pin.
+It was a slightly risky move, but I chose the option that consumed the least time.
+It paid off, and now I can return to troubleshooting internal ADC registers.
+I have some elaborate plans for how to test this.
+Instead of posting on X, I will record my results in this journal entry for the time being.